Pub Version Dart Package Docs License: MIT Build Status

 RwLock

 RwLock is used in critical sections to allow multiple concurrent read operations while ensuring that write operations are exclusive.
-Dart being single threaded, means it is less common to need a RwLock, but they are still useful e.g. reading and writing to data sources or transactions.
-RwLock uses a fifo model to prevent starvation.
+RwLock uses a fifo model to prevent starvation. e.g. Reading and writing to data sources or transactions -

 import 'dart:async';